alphagov/whitehall/docs/migration_sync_checks.md

 ## Automatically queued checks

-All content that is sent to publishing API now queues a check to run 5 minutes after the changes are saved.
+There is functionality to automatically queue a check to run 5 minutes after the changes are saved for each document that is sent to publishing API.
 The results of these checks are saved in the `sync_check_results` table and will be used in the future for ongoing monitoring.
+This is currently disabled from [this PR](https://github.com/alphagov/whitehall/pull/2940) until such time as we get the tests more stable.